Keeping a Dream Journal: Unlock Your Subconscious Mind

 | Pattern recognition | Recurring themes (being chased, being late, losing teeth) become visible only when you have records to compare |

-| Lucid dreaming | Reality testing works better when you already know your personal dream signs — and you only know those from a journal |
+| Lucid dreaming | Reality testing works better when you already know your personal dream signs, and you only learn those from a journal |

 | Creativity | Many writers and artists report that dreams provide raw material they can't consciously generate |

-| Stress awareness | Anxiety dreams often surface before conscious stress recognition — the journal becomes an early warning system |
+| Stress awareness | Anxiety dreams often surface before conscious stress recognition, making the journal an early warning system |

 Here's what actually sticks: